 2. Paris Plages.
 The summer months bring about a curious metamorphosis in this most chic of cities, as the Seine dons sand and deck chairs and ice-cream sellers swarm to its banks.
 This is a beach holiday experience made urban, and an essential way to cool off in the sticky Paris summer months.

 3. Free fashion shows.
-It wouldn’t be Paris without a sashay down the catwalk, and France’s finest fashions are free for all to see at the weekly fashion shows at the Galeries Lafayette.
-Reserve by email to be sure of a seat.
+It wouldn’t be Paris without a sashay down the catwalk, and France’s finest fashions are free for all to see at the twice-weekly fashion shows (Monday and Friday at 3pm) at Galeries Lafayette; reserve (haussmann.galerieslafayette.com) by email or telephone to be sure of a seat.

 4. La Nuit Blanche.
 Once a year, Paris throws open its doors for a nocturnal cultural feast.
 Visit galleries, stately buildings and even swimming pools for free all night long.